brychanthomas/game-2/README.md

 items, eventually leading to the creation of a radio transmitter.

 The game was created using the Phaser 3 JavaScript game framework.

+Try it out [here](https://brychanthomas.github.io/game-2/).
+You can use WASD to move and E for inventory (and C for earthquake).